joshmn/caffeinate/README.md

 $ rake db:migrate
 ```

-### Clean up the mailer logic
+### Clean up the business logic

-Mailers should be responsible for receiving context and creating a `mail` object.
+Assuming you intend to use Caffeinate to handle emails using ActionMailer, mailers should be responsible for receiving context and creating a `mail` object.
 Nothing more.
+(If you are looking for examples that don't use ActionMailer, see [Without ActionMailer](docs/6-without-action-mailer.md).)

 The only other change you need to make is the argument that the mailer action receives.
 It will now receive a `Caffeinate::Mailing`.
 [Learn more about the data models](docs/2-data-models.md):